Sex positive psychotherapy for people ready to thrive.

 • Are you going to diagnose me?

-Well, I can, but I tend to keep diagnostic endeavors minimal, at most, unless something more specific is required for insurance reimbursement, treatment planning, or some other need.
-I have something of a soapbox about diagnosing.
+I can, but I tend to keep diagnostic endeavors minimal, at most, unless something more specific is relevant and requested by the client for insurance reimbursement, treatment planning, or some other need.
+I have something of a soapbox about diagnosing and broadly applying the (pathology-focused) medical model to therapy.
 After 10+ years of experience working with and diagnosing people with major mental illnesses like depression, bipolar disorder, schizophrenia, schizoaffective disorder, borderline personality disorder, PTSD, and more, I'm pretty good at diagnosing... if I have to do it.

 In short, if it seems like you could benefit from some additional support or insight that would merit a specific diagnosis, or you have a clear history or presentation of clinically relevant symptoms, we can talk about that.
 Otherwise, we won't worry about it.